hhnnhh/animated_bar_charts_in_R/README.md

-animated bar chart source code by www.github.com/amrrs names data provided by https://daten.berlin.de/ names data chart: idea and concept, data preparation and analysis: https://github.com/hhnnhh (Hannah Bohle) 1.11.2019
+animated bar chart source code by www.github.com/amrrs names data provided by https://daten.berlin.de/ names data chart: idea and concept, data preparation and analysis: https://github.com/hhnnhh (Hannah Bohle)

 ## Read.me by amrrs:

+The goal of this project is to visualise the frequency of the twenty most frequent first names in Berlin over the years 2012 to 2018.
+Female and male first names are visualised separately in animated bar plots.
-The goal of this project is explain how to build Animated Bar Charts in R (which is kinda trending on Social Media these days)
+##The goal of this project is explain how to build Animated Bar Charts in R ##(which is kinda trending on Social Media these days)

-**Disclaimer:** The code used here is heaving borrowed (*You can say, inspired and copied*) from the answers of this Stack Overflow Question [Animated sorted bar chart with bars overtaking each other](https://stackoverflow.com/questions/53162821/animated-sorted-bar-chart-with-bars-overtaking-each-other)
+##**Disclaimer:** The code used here is heaving borrowed (*You can say, ##inspired and copied*) from the answers of this Stack Overflow Question ##[Animated sorted bar chart with bars overtaking each ##other](https://stackoverflow.com/questions/53162821/animated-sorted-bar-cha##rt-with-bars-overtaking-each-other)

 ### Final Output (GIF):